3rd/image.nvim/README.md

 \
 There are two ways we can do this, and you need to pick and follow the setup for the one you prefer.

-1. Via FFI bindings (default) - using the `magick_rock` processor and the [magick Lua rock](https://github.com/leafo/magick)
-   - Has slightly better performance.
-   - Requires a working LuaRocks setup and building the magick rock.
-2. Via CLI wrapping - using the `magick_cli` processor
+1. Via CLI wrapping (default) - using the `magick_cli` processor
    - Shells out to ImageMagick's CLI utilities like `identify` and `convert`.
    - Slightly scary in some scenarios as we could potentially pass untrusted input to a shell.
      We try to keep things secure, but this would be the main selling point of using the bindings instead.
+2. Via FFI bindings - using the `magick_rock` processor and the [magick Lua rock](https://github.com/leafo/magick)
+   - Has slightly better performance.
+   - Requires a working LuaRocks setup and building the magick rock.

-For the `magick_cli` processor you need a regular installation of ImageMagick.
+For the `magick_cli` processor (default) you need a regular installation of ImageMagick.
 \
 For the `magick_rock` processor you need to install the development version of ImageMagick.